MirrorNetworking/LiteNetLibTransport/README.md

 ## Usage

-1) Download All the code from the source folder
+1) Download the code from the source folder or package on [Release](https://github.com/MirrorNetworking/LiteNetLibTransport/releases) page.
 2) Put the code somewhere in your Assets folder
 3) Replace your existing Transport with LiteNetLibTransport on your NetworkManager